this-is-tobi/homelab/docs/03-installation.md

 >
 > *Crowdsec, PiHole and Wireguard installation can be ignored by setting `enabled: false` in [gateway group_vars](../ansible/inventory-example/group_vars/gateway.yml).*
 >
-> *Every kubernetes services can be disabled by commenting its declaration in the [service playbook](../ansible/services.yml) and in the Argocd [app of apps](../argocd/envs/production/application.yaml).
+> *Every kubernetes services can be disabled by commenting its declaration in the Argocd [app of apps](../argocd/envs/production/application.yaml).
 Ansible will determine which service is enabled and create the appropriate secrets in vault, it will also update the dashy configmap and may ask to push the updated file for gitops needs.*

 ## Settings